-Analysis of samples collected from the LRHO has been completed through 2012 and we are in the process of updating the LRHO website (http://www.wrrc.unh.edu/lamprey-river-hydrologic-observatory).
-Results of stream chemistry to date show a significant increase in nitrate concentrations during the first 10 years (Water Years (WY) 2000-2009) of monitoring at LMP73 and a slight decrease in nitrate concentrations in recent years, but nitrate levels have not declined to levels initially measured in 2000 (Figure 2).
-There was no significant change in nitrate concentrations at NOR27 or WHB01 over a shorter time period (2004-2012).
-We have shown previously that stream water nitrate is related to watershed population density (Daley 2002) and since suburbanization continues to occur throughout the greater Lamprey River watershed, population growth is likely responsible for the increase in stream water nitrate over the 10-year period.
+Analysis of samples collected in 2015 from the LRHO is 75% complete.
+Results of stream chemistry to date show a significant increase in weekly nitrate concentrations during the first 10 years (Water Years (WY) 2000-2009) of monitoring at LMP73 based on the Seasonal-Kendall Test (SKT; seasons set to 52) flow-adjusted nitrate concentrations (SKT t = 0.28, p < 0.01).
+However, there is no statistically significant change in nitrate concentrations at LMP73 (Figure 2) or WHB01 over the entire study period (2000-2015).
+We have shown previously that stream water nitrate is related to watershed population density (Daley 2002) and since suburbanization continues to occur throughout the greater Lamprey River watershed, population growth is likely responsible for the increase in stream water nitrate over the initial 10-year period.
 The watershed population density increased from 53 to 60 people/km2 or by 12% from 2000 to 2010 (2000 and 2010 Census).
-We are unsure if the lower nitrate levels measured in LMP73 during 2010 to 2012 will persist, increase or decrease with changing climate, land use and management in the watershed.
-Wednesday Hill Brook watershed is near its development capacity, unless the Town of Lee, NH changes its zoning regulations, and the lack of increase in WHB01 nitrate may be due to the limited population growth in this watershed, that this watershed has reached nitrogen saturation or that the relatively short period of data collection is not reflective of long-term trends.
+The highest levels of nitrate at LMP73 occurred in 2014.
+We are uncertain if nitrate levels in LMP73 will remain relatively constant, increase or decrease with changing climate, land use and management in the watershed.
+Wednesday Hill Brook watershed is near its development capacity, unless the Town of Lee, NH changes its zoning regulations, and the lack of increase in WHB01 nitrate may be due to the limited population growth in this watershed, that this watershed has reached nitrogen saturation or that the current time period of data collection is not reflective of long-term trends.
 Changes in Lamprey River nitrogen, especially nitrate, can have significant impacts for the downstream receiving water body, the Great Bay estuarine system which is impaired by elevated nitrogen and is currently in violation of the Federal Clean Water Act.
-The bay is experiencing dangerously low dissolved oxygen levels and a significant loss of eelgrass which provides important habitat for aquatic life.
+Tidal tributaries to the bay are experiencing dangerously low dissolved oxygen levels and the bay is experiencing a significant loss of eelgrass which provides important habitat for aquatic life.
 The Lamprey River is the largest tributary to Great Bay, and thus the long-term data provided by the NH WRRC from the LRHO are of considerable interest for watershed management.

 Figure 2.
-Annual (water year) nitrate concentration and estimated annual human population density from 2000-2010 (2000 and 2010 Census) in the Lamprey River basin.
-We have applied the Seasonal-Kendall Test (SKT; seasons set to 52) to weekly data from September 1999 through September 2009 and flow-adjusted nitrate concentrations have increased significantly over this time period (SKT t = 0.28, p < 0.01).
+Annual (water year) mean nitrate concentration and estimated annual human population density from 2000-2015 (2000 and 2010 Census) in the Lamprey River basin.
+There is no statistically significant change in annual nitrate concentrations over the entire study period (2000-2015).
+Note that nitrate analysis for 2015 is 75% complete.

-When we combine our specific conductance data (2002 - 2012) with data collected by the USGS (1978 - 1999), we see a long-term increase in specific conductance in the Lamprey River (Figure 3).
-Sodium and chloride concentrations are directly related to specific conductance ($r^2 = 0.95$, p<0.01 for Na+; $r^2 = 0.93$, p < 0.01 for Cl-) and we conclude that this increase in specific conductance indicates a corresponding increase in NaCl.
-Sine Na+ and Cl- are strongly correlated with impervious surfaces in southeast NH (Daley et al. 2009) and road pavement among southeastern and central NH basins, we conclude that the associated road salt application to these surfaces is responsible for this temporal change in streamwater NaCl.
+When we combine our specific conductance data (2003 - 2015) with data collected by the USGS (1978 - 1999), we see a long-term increase in specific conductance in the Lamprey River with a slight decline in recent years (Figure 3).
+Sodium and chloride concentrations are directly related to specific conductance ($r^2 = 0.95$, p<0.01 for Na+; $r^2 = 0.93$, p < 0.01 for Cl-) and we conclude that this increase in specific conductance indicates a corresponding increase in Lamprey River NaCl.
+Since Na+ and Cl- are strongly correlated with impervious surfaces in southeast NH (Daley et al. 2009) and road pavement among southeastern and central NH basins, we conclude that the associated road salt application to these surfaces is responsible for this long-term increase in stream water NaCl.
+The slight decline in recent years is likely due to the flushing effect of the 2006 and 2007 100-year flood events (Daley et al. 2009), but we are uncertain how long this slight decline will persist and thus continued monitoring is necessary to better understand how the interaction between human activities and climate variability affects water quality.